tomcl/hlp2020-team-n/README.md

 Sample repo for HLP2020.

-Fork this repo to make a template for your team repo (replace `team-n` by your piazza team name)
+Fork this repo once only to make a template for your team repo (replace `team-n` by your piazza team name)

 The directory `tomcl` shows sample individual code submission files and project.